inviqa/harness-go/UPGRADE.md

 ## `0.16.x` -> `0.17.0`

+### Kubernetes Ingress v1
+Cloud Kubernetes providers such as Digitial Ocean will be forcing upgrades of Kubernetes to 1.22 in a few months, and will obsolete, amongst other things, Ingress extensions/v1beta1 and networking.k8s.io/v1beta1 apiVersions.

+This release includes an upgrade from extensions/v1beta1 to networking.k8s.io/v1 apiVersion of Ingress resources to handle that.

+Care is needed to ensure GitOps cluster deploy tools can handle this, which includes ArgoCD needing to be at least version 1.8, due to a bug in applying networking.k8s.io/v1 Ingresses failing.

 ### MySQL

 We are switching back to Docker Inc's official mysql for arm64 computers, as it now supports arm64 on 8.0-oracle tag.
 This was also done because Oracle's mysql-server repository changed it's image publishing structure to no longer be multi-platform images.